-In our modern Western society, we may have weeks of food supplies stacked in our pantries.
+In our modern Western society, we might have weeks of food supplies stacked in our pantries.
 In our wealth, we lose something of this trusting expectation of “God’s provision for the basics of daily life” (Joel Green in The Gospel of Luke).

-This request is about an unhindered relationship not only with God, but also with our fellow humans.
+This request is about an unhindered relationship not only with God but also with our fellow humans.
 Joel Green writes:

 … Jesus grounds the disciples’ request for divine forgiveness in their own practices of extending forgiveness. … Jesus spins human behavior from the cloth of divine behavior; the embodiment of forgiveness in the practices of Jesus’ followers is a manifestation and imitation of God’s own character.

 These important life-giving practices are expanded in the series “Reclaiming Forgiveness.”

 We are not seeking for temptation with its conflict, difficulties, and suffering.
 On the contrary, as Joel Green puts it:

 … Jesus advises his disciples to ask God for the favor of being excused from further testing.
 In this way, they recognize and acknowledge their lack of what might pass as heroic faith and their need for divine care.”